AlexanderWagnerDev/srtla-server-docker/README.md

 Stats-URL: http://ip:8080/stats/publish/live/{livekey}

-{livekeystream} is your streamkey, that can be anything
+{livekey} is your streamkey, that can be anything

 ## Build Docker Image self: